iamtrep/hubitat-dandanache/watchtower-app/README.md

 - Dashboard tiles cannot be edited.
 If you selected the wrong device/attribute or want to change the tile title, remove it and add it again with the correct configuration.

 > **Important**: Changes are not automatically saved!
 Remember to click the **Save dashboard** button when you are satisfied with the dashboard layout.

+### Chart Time Resolution

+When you move your mouse over a chart, the time resolution picker is displayed at the bottom.
+You can switch between 5-minute, 1-hour, 1-day, and 1-week resolutions.

+Changing the time resolution updates the source of the graph data points.
+For example, selecting the "1h" resolution loads chart data from the `wt_${device_id}_1h.csv` file in the File Manager.

+### Charts Zoom and Pan
+The zoom and pan functionality allows you to interact with charts displaying multiple data points over time.

+#### Zooming In and Out

+- **Zoom In**: Scroll up with the mouse wheel to magnify the chart, focusing on specific data points or intervals.
+- **Zoom Out**: Scroll down with the mouse wheel to broaden the view, encompassing a larger time range or dataset.

+#### Panning (Horizontal Movement)
+Panning enables you to explore different time periods within the same chart:

+- **Left Panning**: Click, hold, and drag the chart to the left to view later data points or shift the view to the future.
+- **Right Panning**: Click, hold, and drag the chart to the right to reveal earlier data points or shift the view to the past.

+These interactive features enhance your ability to dynamically analyze data.
+Experiment with zooming and panning to uncover insights within your charts!

+### Line vs Bar Charts
+Charts will automatically switch between line and bar types based on the number of data points visible.
+When fewer data points are displayed (e.g., when zoomed in or when time resolution is changed), the chart switches to a bar type for better visibility.
+When more data points are available, a line chart is more suitable for data analysis.

 ### Auto-refresh